Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" height="30"/>

-> If you spend too much time thinking about a thing, you'll never get it done.
+> If you focus on success, you'll have stress.
+But if you pursue excellence, success will be guaranteed.

 <!-- QUOTE_END -->